What is Gangrene?

 Types of Gangrene:

-Gas: Gas Gangrene is the most dangerous and painful type of gangrene.
-This usually arouse due to bacteria(named as Clostridium perfringens) actions.
+Gas Gangrene: Gas Gangrene is the most dangerous and painful type of gangrene.
+This usually spreads due to bacterial infection.
+Clostridium perfringens are responsible for this type of disease.
+Read more

-Necrotizing fasciitis: Necrotizing fasciitis is also a rare gangrenous condition.
-It affects the deeper layers of the skin and sometimes come to outer layers after.
+Necrotizing Fasciitis: Necrotizing fasciitis is also a rare medical disease which affects the deeper layers of the skin in the beginning, and appear on the outer surface of skin later on.